-The most recent International Credit Union Day was celebrated on Thursday, October 17, 2013.
-The theme was “Credit Unions Unite for Good”
+International Credit Union Day is Thursday, October 16, 2014.
+The theme is “Credit Unions Unite for Good”

 For 66 years, credit unions have set aside the third Thursday in October to celebrate International Credit Union Day.
 Each year, it gives us an opportunity to remember our proud history as we promote understanding and support for the credit union difference.